 The scale length of a guitar is the distance from the nut to the bridge.
 A longer scale length means that the strings will have more tension and will be tighter when played.
 It also means the tone will be slightly brighter.

 The radius of a guitar’s fingerboard is the measurement from the center of the board to the edge.
-A smaller radius means that the strings will be closer together, making it easier to play chords and bend strings.
+A smaller radius means that the strings will be closer together.
+This makes it easier to play chords and bend strings.

-A larger radius means that the strings will be further apart, making it more difficult to play chords but giving the player more room to solo.
+A larger radius means that the strings will be further apart.
+Essentially making it more difficult to play chords but giving the player more room to solo.

 Fender guitars typically have a radius of 7.25 inches, while Gibson has a radius of 12 inches.
 This is one of the biggest differences between the two brands.

-Many players find that the larger radius of a Gibson guitar is more comfortable for soloing and allows for more range when bending strings.
+Many players find that the larger radius of a Gibson guitar is more comfortable for soloing.
+It allows for more range when bending strings.

 Others find that the smaller radius of a Fender guitar is better for playing chords.
 Ultimately, it comes down to player preference.

-Fender has a reputation for having more consistent quality control, while Gibson has been known to have some issues with their guitars.
-Some of Gibson’s more affordable models have been known to suffer from more issues than Fender.
+Fender has a reputation for having more consistent quality control.
+While Gibson has been known to have some issues with their guitars.
+Some of Gibson’s more affordable models have been known to suffer from more issues than Fender’s.

-In recent years, however, both brands have stepped up their game and now offer high-quality instruments that are built to last.
+In recent years, however, both brands have stepped up their game!
+They now offer high-quality instruments that are built to last.